-Employers may also jump to conclusions as to the reasons for the gap which may not be in your favour, so the first thing to do is to address the gap.
+Employers may also jump to conclusions as to the reasons for the career gaps which may not be in your favour, so the first thing to do is to address the gap.

-How do I account for time away from paid work?
+How do I account for career gaps or time away from paid work?

 Think about what you were doing during this period of time (in addition to parenting) to help guide an approach.
 Think about your time in following categories: care-giving, creative, leadership, self-study or academic, and business.